jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

     stroke: none,

     /* --- header --- */
-    table.header[*Number*][*Potential Industry*],
+    table.cell(colspan: 2)[*Mobility Sector*],
     /* -------------- */

-    [1.], [Small to large ships],
-    [2.], [Boats],
-    [3.], [Motorcycles],
-    [4.], [Trains (Alstom)],
-    [5.], [Quadrocopters or similar small aircraft variations], [6.], [Innovative flying taxis for individuals and families], ),
+    [Cars  @link_hyundai_nexo_img @link_hyundai_ix35_img @link_toyota_mirai_ii_img @link_honda_clarity_img @link_mercedes_glc_img @Rath2019 @Fakhreddine2023 ],
+    [Buses @Rath2019],
+    [Trains @Fakhreddine2023 @Rath2019 @link_alstom ],
+    [Motorcycles @Fakhreddine2023 @Rath2019
+     @DieterWeigl2015 @Weigl2011 @Hwang2012 @Hwang2010 @Weigl2008
+    ],
+    [Aircrafts @Rath2019 @link_hydro_airbus],
+    [Ships @Rath2019 @Ustolin2022],
+    [Boats @Rath2019 @Ustolin2022 @Donatini2007 @Alfonsin2014],
+    [Submarines @Ustolin2022  @barral2006hydrogen @Li2024a @Psoma2002],

+    [Unmaned Aerial Vehicle (UAV) @Fakhreddine2023 @DeWagter2021 @Yan2023
+    @Kucuk2024 @Tiseira2023 @Gavrilovic2024
+    ],

+    [Air taxi @Tiseira2023 @Desantes2022 @PonsPrats2022],
+  ),

   kind: table,
-  caption: [Hydrogen as an energy source for propulsion of potential industries besides aviation], )<tab_3>
+  caption: [Concrete mobility domains for hydrogen application.], )<tab_3>

+The primary motivation across the mentioned domains can be assumed to be the same as in avaition.
+It is to offer sustainable and affordable transportation to science, industry and  average consumer.
+Even the average consumer is actively involved in burdening the environment, among others, through daily use of cars, ordering goods, flying to other cities and countries in vacany.
-A significant difference between aviation, automobile, and motorcycle construction lies in the placement of the pressure vessels.
-While motor vehicles operate on the ground and are thus not exposed to any large pressure difference, aircraft and other aircraft must be designed for different flight altitudes.
+A significant difference between aviation, and on ground mobility vehicles such as train, cars and motorcycles, lies in the environment conidtion of the pressure vessels.
+While motor vehicles operate on the ground and are thus not exposed to any large pressure difference, aircraft and other aircraft must be designed for different flight altitudes @Franco2011.
 This results in high pressure differences, which leads to higher loads in the structural design.
-Rail vehicles, on the one hand, do not have the mentioned problem of pressure difference.
-On the other hand, it can be claimed that trains generally have more freely available space than aircraft.
-Aviation is an area strongly dominated by lightweight construction.
-The structure should be as light as possible while fulfilling all structural requirements with safety factors.
-In addition, the space should be ideally utilized so that the economic yield can be optimized by taking as many passengers and/or cargo as possible.
-Quadrocopters and innovative flying taxis are still too far from implementation to be comparable with functional and long-tested technologies.
+Moreover, the temperature changes with the flight attitude, ranging from 288.15 K to 233.15 K or 15 $degree$C  to -50 $degree$C for an altitude from 0 km to 10 km cruise altitude.
+According to @Rossow_2014 the maximal flight height is around 10 km to 13 km and according to @Filippone2010 most commercial airliners and business jets have final cruise altitudes well in beyond of 12 km (40,000 ft).
+Reaching from 0 km to 11 km the altitude range is called troposphere where the temperatre drops from 288.15 K or 15 $degree$C  to 216.65 K or -57 $degree$C.
+From 11 km to 20 km the strarosphere is reached, where no difference in temperature is to be found.
+So because the temperature remains constant between 11 km and 13 km, it can be said that aircrafts need to withstand constant temperatures between 288.15 K or 15 $degree$C  to 216.65 K or -57 $degree$C, but also variations within this range.
+There are three common atmospheric models the ICAO- @link_icao_atmposhere and the  US-Standard Atmosphere @link_us_atmposhere as well as the Norm Atmosphere DIN 5450 @lecture_notes_Entwerfen_von_Verkehrsflugzeugen_I @Butt2021.
+The temperatre provided above were obtained through the Norm Atmosphere DIN 5450.
+Note, depending on the actual location of the airport temperature on ground can be very different.
+While 15 $degree$C might be accurate for some locations at some seasons, 15 $degree$C in Dubai in summer could be inacurrate.

+Furthermore, similar to modern automtive Aviation is an area strongly dominated by lightweight construction.
+Thus, this information should be considered if hydorgen standards are taken from a non-lightweight focused are.
-For the mobile use of hydrogen-powered means of transport, a significant distinction can be made: is it a light or heavy mobility solution. @tab_4 provides an overview of some of the found standards and projects that deal with compressed hydrogen as fuel for the light mobile sector.
-Comparables for heavy means of transportation, pressure cylinders in general without a clearly defined case for mobile application, and near-ground static pressure storage standards are given in
+Generally, for the hydrogen-powered mobility domains for transport, a significant distinction can be made: is it a light or heavy mobility solution.
+An overview of some of the found standards and projects that deal with #gl_("cgh2") as fuel for the light mobile sector are provided in @tab_4.
+Comparables for heavy means of transportation are provided in @tab_5, pressure cylinders in general without a clearly defined case for mobile application in @tab_6, near-ground static pressure storage standards in @tab_7, and the hydrogen based standards provided by #gl_("iso", long:true) are given in @tab_8.
-//
-// TODO
-// render it properly --> not Table 1 Tabkle 2 Table 3 but Table 1 -3
-@tab_5, @tab_6, @tab_7
-.
-Before further statements are made about the already mentioned standards, the ISO (International Organization for Standardization) standards, which deal exclusively with hydrogen, should be listed in @tab_8.

 /* -------------------------------------------------------------------------- */